 The Master of Public Administration (MPA) program at the University of North Carolina Wilmington (UNCW) has several graduate teaching assistantships (GTAs) that are awarded on a competitive basis.
-For the 2012 – 2013 Academic Year, the MPA program awarded 12 assistantships with a stipend of $10,500 each.
-Additionally, two assistantships (1.5 assignment) was awarded for coverage on the Nonprofit and Voluntary Sector Quarterly.
+For the 2014-2015 Academic Year, the MPA program awarded 14.5 assistantships with a stipend of $10,500 each.
+Additionally, two assistantships were awarded for coverage on the Nonprofit and Voluntary Sector Quarterly and the Law and Politics Book Review.
 Students are required to work a total of about 20 hours a week, 10 hours for a half-time GTA.
-Most GTAs are required to work at least 6 hours a week in a teaching lab that provides students with help in their writing and course assignments.
+Most GTAs are required to work at least 5 hours a week in a teaching lab that provides students with help in their writing and course assignments.
 The GTAs also provide classroom support for faculty in the Department of Public and International Affairs (PIA).
 This involves grading, covering classes in the case of illness, copying, preparing course materials, help with website development, and other related duties.
 Each student is also assigned to research/service cluster for a balance of their time with their assignment designed to further the teaching, research, and service missions for the MPA program.
 Some of the anticipated service and research clusters are:

 - Nonprofit Research: This team is actively engaged in conducting research on the nonprofit sector.